microsoft/fast-pass/README.md

     `"your uri"/.default`
 6. The <ins>Tenant Id</ins> can be found in the Tenant Properties of your AAD subscription
 7. The <ins>ClienntId</ins> and <ins>ClientSecret</ins> can be found in your Azure Static Web Page resource
-8. Make sure you have Azure Functions CLI, Static Web Apps CLI, and atleast DOTNET version 7 downloaded
-9. Right click on the solution file and select "startup project" and select the "multiple files option".
+8. Right click on the solution file and select "startup project" and select the "multiple files option".
 You will select "start" for both the API and UI files
-10. After building and running you should run the following command in a separate instance:
+9. After building and running you should run the following command in a separate instance:
     `swa start http://localhost:5043 --api-location http://localhost:7214`
-11. With the debugger open on your local host go to the local host port indicated by the emulator.
+10. With the debugger open on your local host go to the local host port indicated by the emulator.
 For example:
     `Azure Static Web Apps emulator started at http://localhost:4280.
 Press CTRL+C to exit.`
-12. Log in to the version of the app residing at the port indicated by the emulator using one of the given options
+11. Log in to the version of the app residing at the port indicated by the emulator using one of the given options
-13. Begin submitting text.
+12. Begin submitting text.
 For example:
     ```
     Patient:
     Patient H Sample